RasPiAI/RasPiAI/README.md

 ## Recommended LLM models 👍:

-The models listed here are primarily aimed at those users who are looking for a small LLM model that can communicate in other languages as well as English.
+The models listed here are primarily aimed at those users who are looking for small LLM models that can communicate in other languages as well as English.

 - [Phi-3 Mini ]([https://ollama.com/library/phi3]) - for general communication
 - [Starcoder2 ]([https://ollama.com/library/starcoder2]) - for coding